-And here is the view from the actual deck of the rooftop lounge.
-That’s the Swan and Dolphin hotels (review here) to the far left, a notable architectural structure on the property.
+And below is the view from the deck of the rooftop lounge.
+The Swan and Dolphin hotels are a notable architectural structure on the property to the far left.
 To the far right is the Hollywood Studios Tower of Terror.

-The restaurant is fairly unique, like the rest of Gran Destino Tower in design.
+The restaurant is relatively unique, like the rest of Gran Destino Tower in design.

-This ceiling fixture is stunning, and it actually reminds me of sunset tones.
+This ceiling fixture is stunning.
+It reminds me of sunset tones.

-This cheesy bread dish with Marcona almonds sounded more promising than it actually turned out.
+This cheesy bread dish with Marcona almonds sounded more promising than it turned out.

-One of our tablemates ordered the Halibut, and it was an excellent choice.
-And I had one of the best vegan entrees and desserts I had ever tasted.
+One person in our party ordered the Halibut, and it was an excellent choice.

 Three Bridges Bar and Grill